 In 2013, I was awarded a three-year grant by the EU Vice Chancellor Scholarship for Research Excellence to undertake my doctoral studies at the University of Nottingham.
 My PhD focused on the prevalence, risk factors, attitudes and impacts associated with chronic helminthiases in cattle in England and Wales.
 This multidisciplinary project considered both the epidemiology of worm infections and broader societal and cultural factors to offer a comprehensive analysis of how the system of cattle worm control operates in the UK.
 The research draw on epidemiology, statistical modelling and on different areas of the social sciences, especially epistemology, sociology and the governance of farmed animal health.

 I completed my PhD in April 2017 and am currently a research fellow at the Institute of Infection and Global Health, University of Liverpool.
 My research is in the area of critical animal studies, food studies, science and technology studies, research and health policy.
-I have an interest in various topics related to the sociology and governance of health sciences, particularly around farmed animals and food, animal-human relations and naturecultures.
+I have an interest in various topics related to the philosophy and sociology of health sciences, particularly around farmed animals and food, politics, human-nonhuman relations and naturecultures.

 - Financial support to attend a conference (1200 euros) (SAPHIR young scientist program (H2020 project), 2018)